isomerpages/ogp-buildforgood/pages/Terms & Conditions.md

 If you are participating as a team, each team member shall also register for this Competition by completing the registration process on the Website.</p>
 <p>&nbsp;</p>
-<p>5.2 Registration for this Competition closes on 30 March 2024, 23:59 (Singapore
+<p>5.2 Registration for this Competition closes on 14 July 2024, 23:59 (Singapore
 Time) (“<strong>Closing Date</strong>”).
 Subject to GovTech’s sole and absolute discretion, registrations after the Closing Date will not be accepted by GovTech.
 Except with the prior written consent of GovTech, no amendments